 If they see signs of an emerging overbite/deep bite, they can intervene early and use certain appliances to guide jaw growth in phase 1 orthodontic treatment.
 This will fix an overbite and ensure the permanent teeth have enough room to erupt.
 In phase 2 orthodontic treatment, we’ll finetune the patient’s bite and straighten their teeth with braces or Invisalign Teen.
 For some patients, this will help them avoid the need for extractions or overbite surgery down the road.

-If you suspect you have an excessive overbite, overjet teeth, or any other smile concerns, schedule a free consultation at Gardner Orthodontics today!
+Now that you are well educated on what is an overbite, if you suspect you have an excessive overbite, overjet teeth, or any other smile concerns, schedule a free consultation at Gardner Orthodontics today!
 Braces and Invisalign can fix an overbite with a treatment plan created by an expert like our Richmond orthodontists.